Beginner15 min readUniversal

 Rockwell Automation Ladder Logic Example for Sensor Integration

 Complete working example demonstrating Ladder Logic implementation for Sensor Integration using Rockwell Automation FactoryTalk Suite.
-This code has been tested on ControlLogix hardware.
+Follows Rockwell Automation naming conventions.
+Tested on ControlLogix hardware.

 // Rockwell Automation FactoryTalk Suite - Sensor Integration Control